Teaching Pysankarstvo:

 Goo-Gone (small bottle, for removing residual wax)

 It’s probably best to keep your dyes in a separate box from the rest of your supplies, in case there is leakage.
 I use tightly sealing plastic containers for my dyes, both to prevent breakage of the jars, and to keep the dye from leaking.
 Ziplock (or similar) quart containers work quite well for this purpose.
-I pack dyes separately, usually in a cardboard box or in Trader Joe style plastic reusable shopping bags.
+I pack dyes separately, usually in a produce box (with handles) or handled plastic tote.

 There will be further discussion on the following pages of how to set up the dye table, how set a place for each students, and how to use the supplies most efficiently.